maartenl/YourPersonalPhotographOrganiser/MANUAL.md

     Select "Show all gallerys", at the gallery of your choice, click on "Edit", enter a location in textfield after "Import from location".
 Click on "Import".

-The location should be the FULL path of the directory to check.
+The location should be the FULL path of the directory to check with a wildcard.
+For example "/home/mrbear/pictures/vacation/2015%".

 No subdirectories will be considered for adding.